schoero/eslint-plugin-readable-tailwind/docs/api/defaults.md

 # Defaults

-Every [rule](../../README.md#rules) can target multiple class attributes, callee names, variable names or template literal tags.
+Every [rule](../../README.md#rules) can target multiple attributes, callee names, variable names or template literal tags.

 Read the [concepts documentation](../concepts/concepts.md) first to learn why this is important and what different options there are to define where to look for tailwind classes.